wjayee/tp/docs/UserGuide.md

 Format: `add n/NAME i/ID g/SEX s/SPECIES b/BREED db/DOB da/DOA`

 * ID must be a unique 4 digit number.
+* SEX must be either `male` or `female`.
+* DOB and DOA must be in the format `YYYYMMDD`.
+* Species and breed can only be alphabetic with only a single space between words.

 Examples:
 * `add n/Pookie i/1234 g/MALE db/2019-01-01 da/2019-02-02 s/Dog b/Poodle`